Nature Tattoos: Trees, Waves, Mountains, Crescent Moon and Sun

 Different Types of Trees have Different Cultural Meanings:

-- Judaeo-Christian traditions feature ‘the tree of knowledge of good and evil’, which grew in the Garden of Eden.
-Adam and Eve were forbidden to eat its fruit but, when Eve disobeyed, they were expelled from the garden.
+• Judaeo-Christian traditions feature ‘the tree of knowledge of good and evil’, which grew in the Garden of Eden.

 The cultural resonances may be religious (think of the Joshua tree) or secular.
 A palm tree, for example, evokes sunny days and exotic locations.